 The Museum preserves over 10,000 artifacts and photographs in its collections.
 We provide a stable environment and constant care to fight the ravages of time.
 However, cowgirls are hard on their equipment!
 Many objects arrive in the collection in need of cleaning and repair.
 Other objects naturally deteriorate due to material makeup or treatment prior to donation.
 Here is how we are preserving the history of the cowgirl.

 Adopt an Artifact

 Our Adopt an Artifact program allows the public to make tax-deductible donations that are used solely for object conservation.
 The cost of treatment provided by a qualified conservator is substantial but necessary to prepare objects for display and preserve them for future generations.
 Levels of adoption begin at $50 and can be gifted to others.
 In addition to saving a piece of cowgirl history, there are other benefits for donors.
-Contact Collections Manager Ashley Henderson for more information.
+Contact Collections Manager Ashley Kowalski for more information.